Obesity is becoming an increasingly common problem for our cats.

-Currently, in the United States, veterinarians estimate that over 50 percent of the feline patients seen are either overweight or obese.
-Even more alarming is the fact that many cat owners fail to recognize that their cat is overweight.
+Currently, in the United States, veterinarians estimate that about 60 percent of the feline patients seen are either overweight or obese.
+Even more alarming is the fact that many cat parents fail to recognize that their cats are overweight.

-If in doubt, your veterinarian can help you determine whether your cat has a good body condition and is at the proper weight.
+If in doubt, your veterinarian can help you determine whether your cat is at the proper weight.

-Too many calories and not enough exercise are the most common causes of obesity for your cat although other factors such as genetics may play a role as well.
+Too many calories and not enough exercise are the most common causes of obesity for your cat; although, other factors such as genetics may play a role as well.

-Being overweight or obese puts your cat at risk for serious diseases, such as diabetes, arthritis, liver disease, skin disease, lower urinary tract disease and more.
+Being overweight or obese puts your cat at risk for serious diseases, such as diabetes, arthritis, liver disease, skin disease, lower urinary tract disease, and more.
 Overweight cats are also more likely to experience surgical or anesthetic complications and heat exposure.

-Make your cat work for his food.
+Make your cat work for their food.

 - Use food puzzles to increase your cat’s activity and mental stimulation.